-Redwing Slough / Deer Lake Waterfowl
+Redwing Slough / Deer Lake

 INTRODUCTION: The Department of Natural Resources is responsible for providing outdoor recreation opportunities for the residents of the State.
 Of particular concern is providing adequate safe hunting areas on public lands throughout the State.
 The waterfowl hunting program at Redwing Slough/Deer Lake provides a quality hunting experience by limiting hunting pressure to that which occurred historically on the site.
 The cultural heritage of waterfowl hunting on the site dates back to the days when market hunting for waterfowl was unregulated.
 The Department of Natural Resources is pleased to continue the tradition of waterfowl hunting on this unique site.
+Active habitat management will be occurring throughout the year on the

 DIRECTIONS: The site office is located at Chain O' Lakes State Park on Wilmot Road, just south of Route 173.